 After finding that several churches in the Association denied the deity of Christ, a resolution was adopted, withdrawing Elmer Baptist from that organization in February, 1953.

-The church building was damaged by hurricane Dianne in 1955, and soon after that, a basement educational wing was added.
+The church building was damaged by hurricane Dianne in 1955.
+Soon after that, a basement educational wing was added.

 In 1962, the present buildings were reconditioned and an office for the Pastor added to the parsonage.

-In 2002, 31 acres were purchased for the purpose of building a new church plant.
+In 2002, 31 acres were purchased for the purpose of building a new church.

 Pastors of FBC-Elmer